Introduction To The Matching Amplifier To Speakers Guide

 Two 8 Ohm loudspeakers in parallel correspond to 4 Ohm impedance, 4x 8 Ohm in parallel correspond to 2 Ohm total impedance, which is often the limit that an amplifier can achieve.
 As we already know, the impedance of an 8 Ohm loudspeaker can vary between 4 and 20 Ohm depending on the frequency, 4x 4 Ohm in parallel then correspond to 1 Ohm total impedance!
 If the total impedance is too low, too much current flows in the output and the amplifier overheats and (hopefully) switches off.

 Power, Watts, And Volume

 It is common to think that the more you power, the more volume.
 Watt (W) refers more to what a loudspeaker can withstand and how much power an amplifier is able to deliver.
 Power is usually indicated in amplifier specifications as continuous output power or RMS and dynamic power (or peak power).

 This parameter is only found in the specifications of one loudspeaker.
-It means what volume level you hear one meter away from the loudspeaker when you amplify it with 1 W of power.
+It means what volume level you hear one meter away (2.28 ft.
+Meters are the unit of measurement here) from the loudspeaker when you amplify it with 1 W of power.

 When you have a loudspeaker that is not very sensitive, the power of the amplifier should be close to the maximum recommended power of the loudspeaker.
 If you put an amplifier whose power does not exceed much of the recommended minimum, you will always have to have the amplifier at a very high volume to sound.